Skip to main content

 Payment Dashboard

-When you click “Payments” in Trovata’s main navigation, you will arrive at the Payments Dashboard which shows you a list of all of the payments that have ever submitted through Trovata at a glance.
+The Payments Dashboard shows users a list of all of the payments that have been initiated through Trovata.

 Each Payment Record in this section will have a name, initiation date, origin account “From”, beneficiary account “To”, amount, payment type and status.
 Some of the statuses you will see are Trovata-specific and the other statuses are based on information from the banks.